-Did you know that the higher the number of women in the workplace, the better a company is to work for?
-Employees working in organizations with more women than men are more likely to say they enjoy their jobs, that their role fits well into their life, and that they have opportunities to make a difference.
+Employees of companies with higher numbers of women are more likely to say they enjoy their jobs, that their role fits well into their life, and that they have opportunities to make a difference.

-As employers, it’s important to understand the needs of your female employees, and what you can do to ensure that they feel engaged in their roles and at the company.
+As employers, it’s important to understand the needs of your female employees.
+You also need to identify what you can do to ensure that they feel engaged in their roles and at the company.

 Women in the Workplace: General Statistics

-Going forward in 2020 and beyond, work-life flexibility will be the top priority for employees – regardless of race or gender.
-This need is followed closely by a desire for more mentorship and sponsorship from leaders to secure career progression.Although 44% of companies today have three or more women in the C-Suite, 1 in 4 women believe that their gender is why they are denied raises, promotions, and other chances to get ahead.
-Click To Tweet
+Going forward in 2021 and beyond, work-life flexibility will be the top priority for employees – regardless of race or gender.
+This is followed closely by a call for more mentorship and sponsorship from leaders.

 Here are six other noteworthy statistics about women in the workplace: